garymooney/qaml-journal-club/README.md

 ======
 This is a reading material archive for a journal club held at Melbourne University.

-A paper will be sent out every fortnight.
+A paper will be sent out every week.
 The goal is to openly discuss it at various depths as a group.
 So no matter what your background is, we will all hopefully learn something.
 The meetings are casual, so there's no pressure to present or anything like that.

 In the past weeks we have covered the following papers: